-Invert is called.
-It is expected to give a value to the appropriate field (RVAL for bi, mbbi, mbbiDirect and VAL for all others) of the record or return -1.
-Note that it is the responsibility of the custom conversion routine to set or clear the record .UDF field.
+\diamond convert is called.
+It is expected to give a value to the appropriate field of the record or return -1.

-♦ The field pgpibDpvt->msgInputLen contains the number of bytes in the last read msg.
+The field pgpibDpvt->msgInputLen contains the number of bytes in the last read msg.
 This allows messages with null characters to be processed.